Chat with Papers

 2. Give the chat instructions to structure its replies.
 Sometimes chat can be a little too chatty.
 Prompt it to organize its reply in bullet points, limit itself to a specific word count, or structure its response in another way that's helpful to you.
 This will help keep the chat responses manageable and focused for you.

 3. Toggle use full text on or off as needed.
-Chat can utilize the full text of your papers, if it's available, or you can limit it to just the paper abstracts, which will be faster and require fewer credits.
+Chat can utilize the full text of your papers, if it's available, or you can limit it to just the paper abstracts, which will be faster.